 Practice safe driving in school zones

 Remember it is the responsibility of all drivers and pedestrians to observe all traffic laws.
-It is also the daily mission of the law enforcement agencies to ensure the safe movement of traffic and to reduce traffic crashes.
+It's also the daily mission of the law enforcement agencies to ensure the safe movement of traffic and to reduce traffic crashes.
 Together we all can make the difference.